List of Smart and AMRUT Cities in Telangana

-Smart cities
+Smart Cities

 Smart Cities Mission is an urban renewal and retrofitting program by the Government of India with a mission to develop 100 cities (the target has been revised to 109 cities) all over the country making them citizen friendly and sustainable.
 The Union Ministry of Urban Development is responsible for implementing the mission in collaboration with the state governments of the respective cities.
 The government has a vision of developing 100 smart cities as satellite towns of larger cities by modernising the existing mid-sized cities.

-Currently Telangana state includes two Smart Cities.
+Currently Telangana state includes three Smart Cities.

-AMRUT cities
+AMRUT Cities

 AMRUT (Atal Mission for Rejuvenation and Urban Transformation) is a scheme launched by Prime Minister Narendra Modi in June 2015 aiming at adequate robust sewerage networks and water supply for urban transformation.
 Rajasthan was the first state in the country to submit State Annual Action Plan under AMRUT.

-The Telangana state government has submitted a plan to enhance water supply in 12 AMRUT cities in the state during the fiscal year 2015-16.
+The Telangana state government has submitted a plan to enhance water supply in 12 AMRUT cities in the state during the fiscal year 2015–16.